• Empowering California

 California’s rising crime rates and inadequate support for law enforcement are holding our state back.
 We need a Governor who understands that public safety is a cornerstone of prosperity.
 As Governor, I will:

-- Community Safety and Crime Reduction: I will push for a balanced approach that strengthens law enforcement while investing in community-based programs that address the root causes of crime—poverty, lack of education, and lack of opportunity.
+• Community Safety and Crime Reduction: I will push for a balanced approach that strengthens law enforcement while investing in community-based programs that address the root causes of crime—poverty, underfunded schools, and lack of opportunity.

 California’s neighborhoods should be places where families feel secure and businesses can thrive.
 Under my leadership, we will ensure our communities are safe, our youth are empowered, and our streets are filled with opportunity—not despair.